savwicak/Ramadhan-Coding-Challenge/README.md

-# Ramadhan Coding Challenge 2026 🌙
+# Ramadan Coding Challenge 2026 🌙

-Website ini dibuat sebagai bagian dari **Ramadhan Coding Challenge 2026**, dengan tujuan melatih konsistensi coding selama bulan Ramadhan serta membuat website bertema Ramadhan yang menampilkan berbagai informasi seperti doa, jadwal, dan konten islami lainnya.
+This website was created as part of the **Ramadan Coding Challenge 2026**, with the goal of practicing consistent coding during the month of Ramadan and building a Ramadan-themed website that features various information such as prayers, schedules, and other Islamic content.

-Melalui project ini saya belajar menggunakan **Tailwind CSS** sekaligus melatih kemampuan dalam membuat website dengan teknologi baru :3
+Through this project, I learned to use **Tailwind CSS** while honing my skills in building websites with new technologies :3

 ## 🛠 Tech Stack